Our Commitment to Community

 - Since 2018, to recruit seasonal interns, the Festival has partnered with the Roundabout Theatre’s Theatrical Workforce Development Program, which works to make the technical theater field more accessible and equitable.

-- Specific additional recruitment strategies are being identified to diversify our full-time and seasonal staff, artists and interns, including production teams, directors and conductors.
+- Specific additional recruitment strategies are being identified, to diversify our full-time and seasonal staff, artists and interns, including production teams, directors and conductors.

 PRODUCTIONS AND PROGRAMMING

-- The Glimmerglass Festival partnered with Colgate University to lead pre- and post-show conversations around performances of Blue in 2019.
+- In 2018 The Glimmerglass Festival partnered with Colgate University to lead pre- and post-show conversations around performances of Blue in 2019.
 We will continue incorporating new organizations, institutions and communities into programming connected to the onstage productions.

 - We are continuing to foster and commission new work from diverse communities, and investing in dialogue about representation in all works we produce, re-imagining and recontextualizing stories as needed.